| CloserLook > John > John 18:1-40 |

 "Watch and pray, that ye enter not

-into temptation".
+into temptation."

 However,

-they had taken refuge in sleep rather than prayer, and now the opportunity was over.
+they had taken refuge in sleep rather than prayer, and now the opportunity was

-"Then cometh he to his disciples,
+26:45-46 "Then cometh he to his

-hands of sinners.
+into the hands of sinners.
 There

 Jesus wouldn't say "Sleep on now,

-and take your rest" and with His very next breath say, "Rise, let us be going: behold, he is
+and take your rest," and with His very next breath say "Rise, let us be going: behold, he is

 at hand that doth betray me."